NiklavsBergs/OpenGL_game/README.md

 ## Score
 You can see the score in top right of the screen.
-* Eliminating Regular enemies give 1 point
+* Eliminating Regular enemies gives 1 point
-* Eliminating Bosses give 5 points
+* Eliminating Bosses gives 5 points

 For now, the scores are not saved after the game ends.